 - Does your organisation’s AI policy account for what external designers and suppliers do on your behalf, or only what your own team does directly?

-- Have you told your designer about any restrictions, your own policy or your suppliers’ terms that might affect how they work?
+- Have you told your designer about any restrictions in your own policy or your suppliers’ terms that might affect how they work?

 - Do you know if and how your designer is using AI in their work so you can check that against policies and contracts?

-- Are there assets in this project involving identifiable people, sensitive contexts, or partner brand guidelines that need particular care?
+- Are there assets in this project involving identifiable people, sensitive contexts, or partner brands that need particular care?

 This is an area where there aren’t clean universal answers yet.
 If you’re commissioning a project and any of this feels relevant or unresolved, raise it early.
-Or get in touch, and we can work out what makes sense for your specific situation.
+Or get in touch, and we can talk about what makes sense for your specific situation.